melanie-lei/htc-garden-planner/README.md

 # rasterye
-Garden Planner by Lossy Compression for Hack The Coast
+Garden Planner by Lossy Compression for Hack The Coast.
+Won 1st in Sustainability & Environment stream

 ## Visual Grid Editor